landon-w-johnson/ipr/README.md

 1. Put `calculateIPR.py` in a working directory with all of the `PARCHG` files for which you want to calculate the IPR.

 1. Set the variable `electrons_per_orbital` in the script `calculateIPR.py` appropriately.
-It should be 1 if you include the tag `LNONCOLLINEAR=.FALSE.` in your `INCAR`, or 2 otherwise.
+It should be 1 if you include the tag `LNONCOLLINEAR=.TRUE.` in your `INCAR`, or 2 otherwise.

 1. Run `calculateIPR.py`.